isomerpages/nparks-biodiversity/_festival-programmes/Festival Booths.md

 </div>
 </td>
 <td rowspan="1" colspan="1">
-<p><strong><a href="https://www.nparks.gov.sg/" rel="noopener noreferrer nofollow" target="_blank">NParks - Wildlife Management </a></strong>.
+<p><strong><a href="https://www.nparks.gov.sg/" rel="noopener noreferrer nofollow" target="_blank">NParks - Wildlife Management</a></strong> takes
-NParks takes a community- and science-based approach to human-wildlife encounters in Singapore.
+a community- and science-based approach to human-wildlife encounters in Singapore.
 Come learn more about our work and how you can play your part in ensuring safe and responsible encounters with wildlife.</p>
 </td>
 </tr>
 <tr>